In-Context Learning Is Provably Bayesian Inference: A Generalization Theory for Meta-Learning: Problem Setup

-Using the law of total expectation, we can rewrite the risk as an expectation over the context $D^k$.
+The ICL risk minimization problem is to find a predictor $M$ that solves $\min_{{M}} R({M})$.
+Using the law of total expectation, we can rewrite $R({M})$ as an expectation over the context $D^k$.
 For each context, we aim to minimize the conditional expectation of the loss: